sifatsalsabila/sifatsalsabila/README.md

 <p><strong>Mechatronics and Instrument Enthusiast | Engineering Physics Student</strong></p>

 <h2>📊 About Me</h2>
 <p>I am a final year undergraduate student of Engineering Physics at Gadjah Mada University with an interest in Mechatronics and Industrial Instrumentation.
-I am currently completing my final project using Siemens PLC.
-I have also operated Allen-Bradley PLC and Yokogawa DCS.
-This makes me interested in a career as a Mechatronics Engineer or Instrument Engineer.
 I am responsible, hardworking, and adaptable to new environments.
 Have a passion for continuous learning and developing new skills.</p>

 <h2>🌐 Skills</h2>
 <ul>